rem137/IA_Manager/README.md

 ## Web interface

-A simple Flask-based web UI is available for managing projects and tasks.
+A Flask-based web UI is available for managing projects and tasks.
+The interface features a dark futuristic theme with red accents and a central chat area placeholder.
 Run it with:

 ```